6 Banking Analyst Interview Questions and Answers

 1. Junior Banking Analyst Interview Questions and Answers

 1.1.
-Walk me through a basic financial model you would build to value a mid-market company and explain the key assumptions you'd include.
+Walk me through how you would build a simple financial model to value a Brazilian mid-market company using DCF (discounted cash flow).

 Introduction